karan2808/Cpp-Data-Structures-and-Algorithms/Arrays/README.md

 8. Find the Duplicate Number: Given an array of integers nums containing n + 1 integers, where each one is in the range 1 to n.
 The objective is to find a number that is repeated using constant space.

 9. Search in Rotated Sorted Array: An integer array nums is sorted in ascending order.
 It is then rotated at an unknown pivot index.
 Given a target integer, return its location in the array.

+10. Degree of an Array: Given a non-empty array of non-negative integers nums, the degree of this array is the maximu frequency of one of its elements.
+The objective is to find the smallest possible length of a contiguous sub array of nums which has the same degree as nums.

+11. Average Waiting Time: There is a restaurant with a single chef.
+If given an array of curstomers where customers[i] = {arrivali, timei}, find the average waiting time.
+The time arrivali denotes time of arrival of a customer and timei denotes waiting time for that customer.
+The chef can prepare only one order at a time.

+12. Maximum Product SubArray: Given an array of integers, find maximum product of a sub array of the given array.